luscoma/pyRazor/README.md

     <div id="container">
       @for p in products:
-        @view.helper.listrow(p.text)
+        @listrow(p.text)
     </div>

-Note: these helpers may only be accessed by the current template or wrapped templates.
-Do not however declare a template in some parent template then expect a child that calls @wrap to be able to use it.
+Note: these helpers may only be accessed by the current template.
+If you need to reuse a helper function create a view that takes in a model of your parameters and call @tmpl(view, model)

 ### Notes on overcoming strangeness with non-xml/html documents
 ----------------